zuhayr-chow/Mudarris/README.md

 ---

-## 📱 Product Demo Screens (Mobile App Concept)
+## 📱 Product Demo Screens (Web App Concept)

-Below are **conceptual demo screens** illustrating the core user experience of **Mudarris**, a mobile-first Qur’an assignment and progress-tracking app designed for teachers and parents.
+Below are **conceptual demo screens** illustrating the core user experience of **Mudarris**, a Qur’an assignment and progress-tracking app designed for teachers and parents.

 These screens focus on **user flows, role separation, and product design decisions**, rather than final visual polish.